MontiCore/feature-diagram/fd-lang/src/main/grammars/FeatureDiagram.md

 subfeatures `Display`, `GPS`, and `Memory`.
 Further, it has the optional subfeature `PreinstalledMaps`, indicated by the question mark in the and group.
-Besides these four subfeatures, `CarNavigation` has wo further subfeatures `VoiceControl` and `TouchControl`that are in an xor group, which means that each configuration must contain exactly one of these two features.
+Besides these four subfeatures, `CarNavigation` has two further subfeatures `VoiceControl` and `TouchControl`that are in an xor group, which means that each configuration must contain exactly one of these two features.
 Groups can have arbitrary members.
 For instance, `Memory` has three